catseye/The-Platform/CONTENTS.md

     *   ♦² = Artistic license
     *   ♦³ = Ericsson Public License (like Mozilla Public License except the jurisdiction is Sweden.)

-Excepting NetBSD itself, all included software includes source code, from which the executables for NetBSD are built.
-I mean oh yes we could have just plunked down some binary packages from `pkgsrc` but that'd be far too easy, wouldn't it.
-Or rather, inclusion of source and making sure you can build from that source improves "hackability", that is, it lowers barriers to customization for individual circumstances.
-Yes.
-I'm sure that's what we were trying to say.

-Some of Cat's Eye Technologies' projects were originally written in (or otherwise depended on) some language (or other system or tool) which is not included in The Platform.
-In some of these cases, an additional implementation in an included technology was added to the project.

-*   **PL-{GOTO}.NET**.
-The Mono runtime is not included — it can still interpret PL-{GOTO}, though, and passes the tests.
-*   **Velo**.
-No implementation of Ruby is included.
-An interpreter was implemented in Lua for inclusion in The Platform.